Essays

 Literary Analysis Essay - Close Reading

 Close reading is deep analysis of how a literary text function; it is both a reading process and something you include in a literary analysis paper.
 When you read a text paying specific attention to certain literary elements, looking for particular patters, or following the development of a particular character, you are practicing close reading.
 Likewise, when you watch a film with particular emphasis on a certain element, you are doing a close reading.
 Of course, when one writes an essay that teases out a certain element, this is the beginning of a close reading.
 Like literary analysis more generally, close reading is not a means in and of itself.
-Close reading helps inform the larger meaning or import of a work.
+Close reading helps inform the larger meaning or import of work.

 Literary analysis involves examining the components of a literary text, which allows us to focus on small parts of the text, clues to help us understand the work as a whole.
 The process of close reading should produce questions.
 When you begin to answer these questions, you are ready to participate thoughtfully in class discussion or write a literary analysis paper.
 Close reading is a process of finding as much information as you can in order form to as many questions as you can.